Tanner-Portfolio/Digital-Forensics-Cybersecurity-Portfolio/06: Enterprise-Insider-Threat-Forensics/README.md

 *   **Timeline Reconstruction:** Utilized Windows Prefetch, LNK files, and Registry Hives (`MountedDevices`) to prove the suspect actively mounted encrypted volumes (Drives K: and L:) outside of standard operating hours.
 *   **Cryptographic Identification:** Identified high-entropy 10MB containers disguised as `.txt` files, correlating with active `VeraCrypt.exe` execution in RAM.

-*Note: All data provided in this repository has been anonymized for academic/portfolio purposes.*
+*Note: All data provided in this repository has been anonymized for portfolio purposes.*